A man using battle ropes at the gym

-Now, how can I claim that the number of repetitions to build muscle is irrelevant?
+Can it be claimed that the number of repetitions to build muscle is irrelevant?
 It seems to be common knowledge that 6-12 reps is optimal for muscle growth, and anything higher is endurance training and anything lower improves strength.
-This may be somewhat true for strength gains but in general this concept falls into the category of bro science.
+This may be somewhat true for strength gains but in general this concept falls into the category of ‘bro science’.

-This has been backed by many studies including those from Schoenfeld et al, Chestnut et al, and Campos et al (et al = and others) who all compared 3-5 reps to around 10 reps, which found similar muscle growth between groups whilst the lower rep groups gained more strength.
+This has been backed by many studies including those from Schoenfeld et al, who all compared 3-5 reps to around 10 reps, which found similar muscle growth between groups whilst the lower rep groups gained more strength.
 The other end of the spectrum is also backed by science with studies from Mitchell et al, Morton et al and Burd et al all showing that very high rep sets (30% 1RM, about 30 reps) are just as effective as moderate rep sets (80%, 1RM, about 10 reps) when taken to failure.

 To understand why, is to understand muscle growth, how muscles are recruited and fatigue.
 I am going to talk in layman’s terms: